italktocomputers/StringQuery/README.md

     Int64
     uInt64
     Double
+    Date
+    Time
     DateTime
     NULL
     @

-The last type is a variable which tells the parser you are specifying a Resource.
+The last type is a variable which tells the parser you are specifying a Resource.Entity.
 This data type is used when performing a simple joins.

 You can concatenate multiple statements by using one of the following conjunctive
 operators: